-Defending a Class Action Lawsuit
+Class Action Lawsuit Defense Strategies and Support

 Simply put, a lawsuit involves a person or a business (or several persons/businesses) who sue others to resolve a legal dispute.
 The persons or businesses initiating the lawsuit are called “plaintiffs,” and those being sued are called “defendants.”
 For example, if ABC Company files a lawsuit against XYZ, Inc. for breach of a business contract, ABC Company is the plaintiff, and XYZ, Inc. is the Defendant.
 However, there is another type of lawsuit called a “class-action lawsuit,” in which hundreds or thousands or even tens of thousands of plaintiffs sue one or more defendants.
 Obviously, class action lawsuits are financially dangerous for the defendants since, if the plaintiffs win, the defendants will end up paying hundreds or thousands of judgments to the victorious plaintiffs.